mike-seger/polaris-player-2/README.md

 # Polaeis Player 2

 This is a web audio player supporting playlists.
-Currently it supports playing Youtube Ausio/Video playlists.
+Currently it supports playing Youtube Audio/Video playlists.

-For full functionality, it requires the provided server application and an API key for its full functionality.
+For its full functionality, it requires the provided server application and an API key.

 It does support running serverless, but currently only with a static YT playlist.